 When your body goes into ketosis, it releases fatty acids, including omega-3 and omega-6.
 Both show promise in improving cognitive function.

 Is Ketosis Dangerous?
 Is Ketosis Safe?

 There is no simple answer to the question, “Is ketosis safe?”
-All should consult a physician when considering major dietary changes, including starting a ketogenic diet.
+All should consult a physician when considering significant dietary changes, including starting a ketogenic diet.

 Testing Blood Ketone Levels

-You’ll use ketone sticks to check to see if your ketone levels are within acceptable levels.
+According to MedlinePlus, you’ll use ketone sticks to check to see if your ketone levels are within acceptable levels.
 If your ketone levels are low, your body isn’t in ketosis.
-If your ketone levels are high, you may be experiencing symptoms of ketoacidosis.

 What are Ketosis Side Effects?